pavi2410/gsoc-2020-appinventor-project-vce/index.md

 ### Prototype I
   - [PR #2223 @ mit-cml/appinventor-sources](https://github.com/mit-cml/appinventor-sources/pull/2223)
+    - Added `isContainer`, `hasCustomMock` properties to @DesignerComponent
+    - Added the ability to load Mock scripts for external components
+    - Added the ability to instantiate Mocks from a JS file
+    - Added a fallback implementation for external components which do not provide a custom Mock
+    - Added a registry to hold Mock component factories
+    - Added a MockScriptsManager which is responsible for loading, unloading of Mocks

 ### Prototype II
   - [Branch with the new iFrame-based sandbox implementation](https://github.com/pavi2410/appinventor-sources/tree/mvce3) ![WIP](https://img.shields.io/badge/-WIP-555)